Texas Instruments, Inc.

 Varel International Independent LP

-Attorneys at the firm have represented and continue to represent Varel in various patent and commercial litigation matters, including defending Varel against ReedHycalog’s allegations of patent infringement.
+Attorneys at the firm represented Varel in various patent and commercial litigation matters, including defending Varel against ReedHycalog’s allegations of patent infringement.

 Opti Inc. v.
 Apple Inc.